Closing the Loop

 By John Munce, Deployment Executive, The Tatham Group

 It was a little card sitting in the center of the hotel room desk.
-I expected nothing and the maid doesn’t usually leave me love notes.
-But that morning, on my way to a meeting, I told the desk clerk “65 degrees (F) is a little chilly for my room in the morning.”
-Yes I had tried to raise the thermostat.
-No nothing had happened.
-Then I didn’t think about it again all day.
+I expected nothing and the maid didn’t usually leave me love notes.
+But that morning on my way to a meeting, I told the desk clerk “65 degrees (F) is a little chilly for my room in the morning.”
+Yes, I had tried to raise the thermostat.
+No, nothing had happened.
+I didn’t think about it again all day.

 The card then said, “Checked windows, raised T-stat, will stop back to check Rm Temp.”
-Now I had the answer to what was really done and a promise that he would confirm whether what he had done really worked.
+Now I had an answer to what was really done and a promise of follow-through.

 The card also read, “(Sorry for the inconvenience).”
-Wow, even the engineer would apologize.
-Few things will make me angrier than service people who won’t even apologize for something not being right.
+Wow, even the engineer apologized.
+Few things will make me angrier than service people who won’t apologize for something not being right.
 Even an insincere apology is better than nothing.
-It at least recognizes that something was wrong.
 How many times have you felt that you were inconveniencing a clerk because you wanted something adjusted or changed?